rorsaeed/ai-prompt-assistant-pro/README.md

 - **Google Gemini** - Cloud API with image and video support
 - **Veo Video Generation** - Powered by Google Video FX for professional cinematic results
 - **Image Studio** - High-quality image generation using Gemini 3 and Imagen 4 models
+- **Local Enhancer** - Self-contained LLM prompt enhancer for Wan2.1 image and video generation.
+No third-party software required — the backend is fully bundled with the app

 ### Image Studio (Generation & Editing)
 - **Text to Image** - Create stunning visuals from descriptive prompts